 Manchester United taking legal action against Football Manager over a trademark complaint illustrates how fraught the question of licensing and likeness can be, but fans of the game always want the real deal.

 However, that is sadly not always the case in Football Manager, but they are not alone in that respect.
 For example, Juventus' exclusive deal with Konami means that they are now known as 'Zebre' in Football Manager and 'Piemonte Calcio' in the FIFA franchise.

-While getting more official licensing deals in plays sounds good, it may be tricky and the ongoing battle for alliances looks to be getting more competitive, with AC Milan and Inter set to be exclusive to FIFA 21.
+While getting more official licensing deals in plays sounds good, it is tricky and the ongoing battle for alliances looks to be getting more competitive.

 Nevertheless, Football Manager 2021 still features more than 100 leagues from 52 different countries spread across five continents.
 Check out some of the best leagues to load on the game.

 Wonderkids are best described as teenage players with high potential, which could lead to them one day becoming world class footballers.